Herbal remedies for gallstones

 - Antispasmodic and sedative plants, useful to reduce pain caused by biliary colic.

-– Diuretic plants, able to increase the volume of liquid which can prevent the formation of stones or dissolve them
+- Diuretic plants, able to increase the volume of body fluid, which can prevent the formation of stones or dissolve them

 - Bactericide plants to prevent infections.

 Internal use decoctions and infusions for gallblader stones

 - Dandelion (Taraxacum officinale) Very valuable to get rid off excessive water retention – dropsy, kidney stones, obesity – and to eliminate toxins from the blood (Infusion of dried leaves.
 Take 3 cups a day.
 The same infusion can also be done with a mixture of leaves and roots.)